 Online Master of Science in Analytics - Student Resources

 At Georgia Tech, we are committed to providing you with the support and opportunities needed to make the most of your student experience.
-You’ll have access to the same wide range of services as on-campus students.
+You’ll have access to most of the same services as on-campus students.
 From academic advising to support services and enrichment opportunities, we’ll help you be successful from the first day until graduation.

-We have listed a range of resources available to you as a student.
+We have listed below services available to you as a student.
 Many of the services are web-enabled to give you easier access.
-If you can’t find what you’re looking for, please reach out to our Student Services Team.
+If you can’t find what you’re looking for, please click on the relevant button below to request help.

 FREQUENTLY ASKED QUESTIONS